sparky-vision/mycroft-precise-tips/README.md

 Obviously replacing the .net file name with your own.
 You'll get a .pb and .pb.params file.
 Dump those into your home dir on your Picroft.
 Follow the <a href="https://mycroft-ai.gitbook.io/docs/using-mycroft-ai/customizations/wake-word">instructions here</a> to edit your Mycroft config to tell it about the new file.
 I found that for me, the trigger_level and sensitivity had to be set quite permissively, at 1 and 0.9, respectively.
 It unintentionally activates a few times a day, at present, but that's because this is a new model and I need to add some more not-wake-word data.
 It's quite usable!

 You may see an error that the .params file isn't working.
 This isn't a problem...because reasons.
-Enjoy your new wake word, and LLAP. 🖖🏻
+Enjoy your new wake word, and LLAP. 🖖🏻 (Many thanks to ElTocino for their help in getting this software working.)